If you work in sales or marketing, you've probably wondered about CPQs.

 Let's start by outlining the three essential discussion points that we will consider together as we deepen our consideration of CPQ.
 My goal is to help you gain a clear understanding of the following:

-CPQ is Configure Price Quote.
-CPQ software helps sales organizations configure product pricing and generate quotes.
-From simple to very complex products, CPQ offers the ability to configure pricing models, including discounting, to generate accurate quotes.
+CPQ helps sales organizations configure product pricing and generate quotes.
+From simple products to very complex ones, CPQ offers the ability to configure pricing models, including discounting, to generate accurate quotes.
 From the quote, professional proposals are created that are customized to the buyer’s needs.

 The key functionality of CPQ is the ability to configure the right solutions to sell to your customer.
 A CPQ should address pricing models, product dependencies and discount policies.
 An approval process is necessary if your salespeople have the flexibility to offer discounts.
 Document generation capability should be built into your CPQ, whether it's a one-page pricing summary or a detailed overview.